shwetaruparel/3dPerception/README.md

 Create a XYZRGB point cloud such that each cluster obtained from the previous step has its own unique color.

 Finally publish colored cluster cloud on a separate topic

+This can be checked using segmentation.py in sensor_stick/scripts folder

 ### The published topics are available in Rviz